Empress Wei (Tang dynasty): First stint as crown princess

-It is not known when Empress Wei was born.
-She was the sister of Buddhist monk Jingjue (淨覺), who was regarded as the author of Lengqie shizi ji.
+It is not known when Empress Wei was born, or if she had a personal name.
+She was the daughter of Wei Xuanzhen, a military advisor, and Lady Cui.
+She was also the sister of Buddhist monk Jingjue (淨覺), who is believed to be the author of Lengqie shizi ji.
 During the reign of her husband's grandfather Emperor Taizong, her grandfather Wei Hongbiao (韋弘表) served as the military advisor to Emperor Taizong's son Li Ming (李明) the Prince of Cao.
-When Emperor Zhongzong, then using the name Li Zhe, was crown prince, he married her as his second wife (his first wife, Princess Zhao, was starved to death when her mother Princess Changle offended Li Zhe's mother Empress Wu (later known as Wu Zetian) and crown princess.
+During the reign of Emperor Gaozong, when Li Zhe (later Emperor Zhongzong) was the crown prince, he married Wei as his second wife, making her the crown princess.

 At the time that they were married, Li Zhe's father Emperor Gaozong promoted her father Wei Xuanzhen (韋玄貞) from being the military advisor to the prefect of Pu Prefecture (普州, roughly modern Ziyang, Sichuan) (eighth rank, second class, second division) to be the much more important post of being prefect of Yu Prefecture (豫州, roughly modern Zhumadian, Henan) (fourth rank, first class, second division).
-In 682, she gave birth to their only son, Li Chongzhao.
-Sometime during her stint as crown princess, she also gave birth to at least one daughter (the later Princess Changning) and possibly another (Li Xianhui, the later Princess Yongtai).
+As crown princess, she gave birth to her and Li Zhe’s only son, Li Chongzhao, in 682.
+She also gave birth to at least one daughter, Princess Changning, and possibly another (Li Xianhui, later Princess Yongtai).